nrfconnect/sdk-nrf/doc/nrf/ug_bootloader_adding.rst

 .. note::

    Whitespace, hyphens, and other non-alphanumeric characters must be escaped appropriately when setting the string from the command line.
-   If the custom signing command uses its own options or arguments, it is recommended to define the string in a ``prj.conf`` file or Kconfig fragment to avoid tracking backslashes.
+   If the custom signing command uses its own options or arguments, it is recommended to define the string in a :file:`prj.conf` file or Kconfig fragment to avoid tracking backslashes.
    Like public key paths, environment variables are not expanded when using them in a command string set from one of these files.

 .. _ug_bootloader_adding_immutable_mcuboot: